How Much Are Silver Quarters Worth?

 Where To Find Silver Quarters

-While the U.S. Mint has stopped producing silver quarters for circulation, the Mint does still strike silver quarters for collectors.
-In fact, the U.S. Mint's online catalog shows that the 2008 50 State Quarters are being offered in a 90% silver format, as have all issues of the 50 state quarters program.
+In fact, the 50 State Quarters were offered in a 90% silver format, as have all issues of the 50 state quarters program.

-Furthermore, the U.S. Mint has been offering silver Washington quarters for collectors since 1992.
-Silver Washington quarters of the recent era (minted since 1992) are proofs, and are found in special collector's sets that the U.S. Mint assembles and sells annually.
+Silver Washington quarters of the recent era (minted since 1992) are proofs, and are found in special collector’s sets that the U.S. Mint assembles and sells annually.

 In 1975 and 1976, the U.S. Mint struck collector's Bicentennial quarters with a 40% silver composition.